Good Ideas Conference - 41st Annual!

 For additional information or assistance with registration, please email Customer Service at uwspceweb@uwsp.edu or call 715-346-3838.

-This year we are offering hotel blocks for out of town attendees!
-View the options below.
+This year we are offering a hotel block for out of town attendees!
+Click on Jefferson Street Inn for more information.

 Jefferson Street Inn